scianid/prismai/docs/SECURITY_AUDIT_TODO.md

   1. **Rotate + audit**: Add a rotation reminder, write a row to an `audit_log` table on every successful bypass with actor, timestamp, and source IP.
 Schedule quarterly rotation.
-  2. **Replace**: Switch to a short-lived HMAC-signed token the same way visitor tokens work.
+  2. **Replace**: Switch to a short-lived HMAC-signed token, using the same primitive as `configBypassToken.ts`.
 Admin tooling mints a 15-minute token when it needs to debug a config.
 - **SOC2**: CC6.1, CC7.3
 - **Effort**: ~2 hours for (1), ~4 hours for (2).